zionsg/life/life.md

 - 08/1995 Upgraded computer with CD-ROM drive to install Windows 95
 - 1996 Picked up HTML and Visual Basic
 - 1996 1st email account @cyberway.com.sg
-- 1996 Picked up and used Visual FoxPro 3.0 for "A" Level Computing project
+- 1996 Picked up and used Visual FoxPro 3.0 for GCE A-Level Computing project
 - 1993-1996 Represented schools with friends in IT competitions (National Software Competition, Micromouse, Lego Robotics, etc.)
 - 03/1997 Wrote Pascal program to help NS PTP/BMT platoon calculate 217 numerical push-ups for Platoon Commander
 - 07/1999 Enrolled in School of Computing, National University of Singapore